Mobile Banking FAQ

 How much does it cost to participate?

 There's no cost.
-Membership in UChoose Rewards is absolutely free for Texas Bank cardholders with an eligible account*, so start using your card and earning points today.
+Membership in Extra Awards is absolutely free for Texas Bank cardholders, so start using your card and earning points today.

 EMV Debit Card FAQ

 EMV stands for Europay, MasterCard and Visa, a global standard for inter-operation of integrated circuit cards (IC cards or “chip cards”).

 Why is my Texas Bank Debit Card being changed?

 The biggest benefit of EMV is the reduction in card fraud resulting from counterfeit, lost and stolen cards.
 EMV chip cards contain embedded microprocessors that provide strong transaction security features and other application capabilities not possible with traditional magnetic stripe cards.
 EMV cards have been in use in many other countries for several years and the United States is one of the last countries to migrate to EMV.